-The Blanton Museum of Art features the dazzling permanent exhibition Ellsworth Kelly: Austin, a 2,715-square-foot stone building with brilliant colored glass windows and a totemic wood sculpture.
-Also on view at the Blanton is Ed Ruscha: Drum Skins, showcasing a collection of round paintings made by the pioneering American artist between 2017 and 2019, on view through July 12.
-See the outdoor installation by internationally renowned Chinese artist Ai Weiwei at The Contemporary Austin’s Betty and Edward Marcus Sculpture Park at Laguna Gloria, nestled on the Lake Austin waterfront.
+The Blanton Museum of Art (advance timed tickets required) features the dazzling permanent exhibition Ellsworth Kelly: Austin, a 2,715-square-foot stone building with brilliant colored glass windows and a totemic wood sculpture.
+Also on view at the Blanton is Diedrick Brackens: darling divined, showcasing intricately woven textiles by the Texas artist that speak to the complexities of Black and queer identity in the U.S., on view through May 16.
+See the outdoor installation by internationally renowned Chinese artist Ai Weiwei at The Contemporary Austin’s Betty and Edward Marcus Sculpture Park at Laguna Gloria, nestled on the Lake Austin waterfront (advance ticket reservations required).

 Spring is the perfect time to dine outdoors.
 P6 offers some of the best rooftop views in the city at the stylish LINE hotel.
-Watch a live band as you savor a craft brew in the sprawling outdoor beer garden of the newest Easy Tiger Bake Shop & Beer Garden outpost at The Linc.
+Watch a live band as you savor a craft brew in the sprawling outdoor beer garden of the new Easy Tiger Bake Shop & Beer Garden outpost at South Lamar.
 In the Clarksville neighborhood, kick back under the shade of a historic heritage tree on the patio at Bar Peached.
 Soak in the backyard barbecue vibe at Loro, an Asian smokehouse and bar.
-Dine on some of Austin’s tastiest tacos under the oak trees on the sprawling patio at Fresa’s South First.
+Dine on some of Austin’s tastiest tacos under the oak trees on the sprawling patio at Fresa’s South First (reservations suggested).

 7. Picnic in the Park

-Pack a picnic and amble over to Zilker Park, a 360-acre oasis in the heart of downtown that’s the site of festivals, free music and live plays at Zilker Hillside Theater, plus it’s home to Zilker Botanical Garden, Umlauf Sculpture Garden & Museum and Barton Springs Pool, a spring-fed swimming spot that’s also great for people watching.
+Pack a picnic and amble over to Zilker Park, a 360-acre oasis in the heart of downtown that’s the site of festivals, free music and live plays at Zilker Hillside Theater, plus it’s home to Zilker Botanical Garden (advance tickets required), Umlauf Sculpture Garden & Museum (indoor gallery temporarily closed) and Barton Springs Pool (limited capacity), a spring-fed swimming spot that’s also great for people watching.